 Shayeba Khan, Chemistry Tutor, is a senior majoring in Applied Physics.
 She moved to the United States a year ago for college.
 She loves interacting with people and finds pleasure in helping them out in any way that she can.
 During Shayeba's free time, she hangs out with friends or watches TV shows.
 If you are a hardcore Game of Thrones fan then you are her new best friend.
 Sheyba enjoys singing and dancing too and loves to be around people who are fun.

-Leonardo Palacios, Computer Science Tutor, is a senior studying Mechanical Engineering with a minor in Business Studies.
+Leonardo Palacios, MATLAB Tutor, is a senior studying Mechanical Engineering with a minor in Business Studies.
 Born and raised in Caracas, Venezuela, he enjoys playing golf and traveling to new places around the world.
 He likes staying up to date with tech news and listening to music, especially classic rock and jazz.
 As a new tutor at the PTC, he hopes to help students learn how to use MATLAB with an intuitive ease.

 Valmiki Ramroop, Chemistry Tutor, is an approachable senior pursuing chemical engineering.
 A self-imposed question he plans to answer is to why image of the universe looks like the image of a brain cell.
 He enjoys kayaking, travelling, archery, and sky-gazing (day and night).
 He hopes to work in the energy industry after graduation.
 When he’s not soaking up the Caribbean sunshine at the beach, he’s playing piano, tennis or badminton.